chus-chus/cov19-modeling/README.md

 #### Symptoms-based predictive models of the COVID-19 disease in children

 The code is provided in a script form in the `src` folder and in a step-by-step basis in the `notebooks` folder.
-The former is great for more easily understanding how the pipelines work and are structured.
+The former is great for easily understanding how the pipelines work and are structured.
 The latter is awesome for following along the whole process, with intermediate explanations, especially for a **non-technical** public.
 To open the notebooks you will need a specific software, such as `jupyter`.